Typesafe Function Overloading in TypeScript

 type Printable<T> = T extends string ? true : false;

-Enough about prelimaries, time to get to the meat of the matter.
+Enough about preliminaries, time to get to the meat of the matter.

 TypeScript function overloads are not type safe

-Before we look at Typescript's version of overloading lets look at a more conventional example from Java of a overloaded method called addToken:
+Before we look at TypeScript's version of overloading, let's look at a more conventional example from Java of an overloaded method called addToken:

 class Scanner {